Causal Inference in Recommender Systems: A Survey and Future Directions: Why Causal Inference is Needed for Recommender Systems

 \subsubsection{Diversity and Filter Bubble}

-Filter bubble describes the phenomenon that people tend to be isolated from diverse content and information by online personalization~\cite{pariser2011filter}.
-As a consequence, users are placed in a fixed environment in which they can only contact similar topics or information.
-Passe \textit{et al.}~\cite{2017Homophily} assign this effect to homogenization, which means people's behavior and interest show consistency and convergence.
+Filter bubble describes the phenomenon where people tend to be isolated from diverse content and information by online personalization~\cite{pariser2011filter}.
+As a consequence, users are placed in a fixed environment where they can only encounter similar topics or information.
+Passe \textit{et al.}~\cite{2017Homophily} attribute this effect to homogenization, which means people's behavior and interest show consistency and convergence.

-The recommender system is one of the main causes of the filter bubble due to the principle of generating recommendation lists by learning the similarity between users or items~\cite{2011The}, which inevitably leads to the homogenous recommendation.
-Gabriel Machado Lunardi \textit{et al.}~\cite{2020A} empirical analyzed the filter-bubble formation based on popular CF methods and algorithms for diversified recommendation.
-In terms of human nature, researchers found that people wish to pursue a comfort zone and stay with the opinion that they have interests in or agree~\cite{2014Does}.
+The recommender system is one of the main causes of the filter bubble due to the principle of generating recommendation lists by learning the similarity between users or items~\cite{2011The}, which inevitably leads to homogeneous recommendations.
+Gabriel Machado Lunardi \textit{et al.}~\cite{2020A} empirically analyzed the filter-bubble formation based on popular CF methods and algorithms for diversified recommendation.
+In terms of human nature, researchers found that people tend to pursue a comfort zone and stay with the opinions they are interested in or agree with~\cite{2014Does}.
 In the long term, the filter bubble will narrow people's views and radicalize their ideas.
 Thus, it is an urgent problem to break filter bubbles and improve recommendation heterogeneity.

-\textbf{The necessity of causal inference.} The biased feedback loop is one of the most critical challenges in addressing the filter bubble, as learning from the biased data will exacerbate the homogeneity in recommendation exposure and further the collected data.
-Moreover, the accuracy-diversity dilemma is another challenge, which refers to the phenomenon that pursuing accuracy will lead to low diversity.
+\textbf{The necessity of causal inference.} The biased feedback loop is one of the most critical challenges in addressing the filter bubble, as learning from biased data will exacerbate the homogeneity in recommendation exposure and further bias the collected data.
+Moreover, the accuracy-diversity dilemma is another challenge, which refers to the phenomenon where pursuing accuracy will lead to low diversity.
 Causal inference provides the opportunity to address these challenges.
-First, causal inference can alleviate the bias or missing in collected data, supporting exploring unseen data.
+First, causal inference can alleviate the bias or missing data in collected data, supporting the exploration of unseen data.
 Second, the causal inference-enhanced model can utilize the causal relationships under user behaviors, understanding why users consume certain items.
 This can help recommend items outside the existing categories and meet user demands.